chocolatey/docs/input/en-us/central-management/setup/database.md

 There are two workarounds noted:

-* Delete the appsettings.json file prior to upgrade
+* Delete the `appsettings.json` file prior to upgrade.
 * Do not pass database details if they have not changed during upgrade.

 ### ERROR: System.Data.SqlClient.SqlException: Could not allocate space for object 'dbo.AbpAuditLogs'.'PK_AbpAuditLogs' in database 'ChocolateyManagement' because the 'PRIMARY' filegroup is full.
 Create disk space by deleting unneeded files, dropping objects in the filegroup, adding additional files to the filegroup, or setting autogrowth on for existing files in the filegroup.

-This occurs when the ChocolateyManagement database has reached its maximum configured size.
-The following SQL query resolves the issue by increasing the database size to 200MB.
-You can increase this value up to 10GB (in MB notation) if using SQL EXPRESS, or higher if using a licensed edition of SQL Server.
-Just ensure you have the free space available to support whatever maximum you decide upon.
+This occurs when the `ChocolateyManagement` database has reached its maximum configured size.
+The following SQL query resolves the issue by increasing the database size to 200 MB.
+You can increase this value up to 10 GB (in MB notation) if using SQL EXPRESS or higher if using a licensed edition of SQL Server.
+Ensure you have the free space available to support whatever maximum you decide upon.

 ```sql
 USE master;